google/comprehensive-rust/src/concurrency/async-exercises/dining-philosophers.md

 }
 ```

-Since this time you are using Async Rust, you'll need a `tokio` dependency.
+Since this time you are using async Rust, you'll need a `tokio` dependency.
 You
 can use the following `Cargo.toml`:

 <!-- File Cargo.toml -->